lrnv/inf-gram/readme.md

 * Session's 1 practical is to be handled on Amétice before the 9th of November.
 * Session's 4 practical is to be handled on Amétice before the 7th of December.
+* The final project notebook is to be handled on Amétice before the 7th of December.
 * Oral examination will take place on the 10th of December.